paritybit-ai/XFL/docs/en/source/index.rst

   - Lightweight, open and easy to use:

     - Lightweight: low requirements on host performance.
-    - Open: support mainstream machine learning frameworks such as Pytorch and Tensorflow, and user can conveniently design their own horizontal federation models.
+    - Open: support mainstream machine learning frameworks such as Pytorch, Tensorflow, PaddlePaddle and Jax, and user can conveniently design their own horizontal federation models.
     - Easy to use: able to run in both docker environment and Conda environment.

 Function support